 - Second letter of support

-Nomination materials should be sent to email@example.com with the subject "Wormit Award Nomination" by January 15th of each year.
+Nomination materials should be sent to email@example.com with the subject "Wormit Award Nomination" by December 31, 2022.
 The award winner will be announced soon thereafter, with the intention of recognizing the winner with a reception at an event or conference to be determined.